I asked 31 experts to share their best blogging tips to grow a blog in 2023.

 Shawn Breyer of The Hive Law

 Ahrefs’ keyword difficulty represents how many backlinks it would take to the blog you write to rank for that keyword.
 To have an easier time ranking for keywords, it’s best to target a keyword difficulty of less than 10.
 After that, we look at the SERPs for each keyword.
-Our goal is to choose keywords with 3 or more first-page results with a domain rating lower than our website’s.
-This means that we will have a very high chance to rank for those keywords we are targeting.
+We aim to choose keywords with 3 or more first-page results with a domain rating lower than our website’s.
+This means we will have a high chance to rank for those keywords we are targeting.

 Michael Tomaszewski of StoryDoc

 Why is it so important?
-First of all, you give SEO power to the page you link to.
-It’s not as relevant as a backlink from another page, but it is an important factor in ranking algorithms.
-Secondly, you give your readers more opportunities to click through, thus reducing bounce rate—another important ranking factor.
+First, you give SEO power to the page you link to.
+It’s not as relevant as a backlink from another page, but it is essential in ranking algorithms.
+Secondly, you give your readers more opportunities to click through, thus reducing bounce rate—another crucial ranking factor.